If there exists middle of nowhere, Lake Tele is there. At least for humans, because the environment here is extremely

 Locals have no doubts that these animals exist – just like elephants or gorillas.

 According to stories of eyewitnesses mokele-mbembe is an enormous animal, between hippopotamus and elephant in size, up to 9 m long.
-It has long neck what allows to pluck leaves and fruits directly from the water.
-Skin is brownish grey and smooth, head is adorned with large teeth or horn, the tail is long and muscular.
+It has a long neck that allows plucking leaves and fruits directly from the water.
+Skin is brownish-grey and smooth, the head is adorned with large teeth or horns, the tail is long and muscular.

 This creature most likely is a reptile.
 When comparing their memories to drawings of extinct reptiles, locals consider that the extinct (?)
 Apatosaurus – a North American dinosaur – is most similar to mokele-mbembe.